 By participating in this program, CFE mentors are committing to the professional growth of our mentees and investing in the overall future of fraud detection and deterrence.

 Mentees are ready to take the next steps to grow in their career and to make their professional goals a reality.

 A mentoring relationship is only as powerful and effective as those who are a part of it.
 It is important that you follow these guidelines to get the most out of this program and your mentoring relationship.

 - Mentors and mentees should fill out their profile entirely.
 Add a photo (non-identifying images are OK) to increase your chances of being discovered.

-- Mentors and mentees should meet for at least one hour per month for six months by phone, video chat, email, or in person.
+- Mentors and mentees should meet for at least one hour per month by phone, video chat, email, or in person.

 - Mentors must be CFEs.

 - Mentees may have one mentor for the duration of the program.